wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Besides, the controller also indicates that it in inclusive, will not send write back ACKs, and that it does not track the presence of data elsewhere.

+In the rest of the cycles, the controller just keeps receiving from the link, and for each event received, calls `processInitEvent()` on the event.
+Initialization events may be used to set up the initial memory image before simulatation starts.
+This is achieved by sending `GetX` type event objects to the memory controller, with the data member set to initialization data.
+The backing store will be updated when the `GetX` event is processed.